 NM Healthy Soil Act

 The NM Healthy Soil Working Group formed in the fall of 2018, with the goal to significantly accelerate soil health stewardship in the state.
 Addressing the prime challenges of inadequate soil health education, lack of financial incentives and prevailing institutional barriers, we succeeded in passing the NM Healthy Soil Act in the spring of 2019.
 As authors of the bill, we brought together an extensive coalition of over 100 food and agriculture related organizations, as well as environmental groups and dozens of farms and ranches.
-With this supportive network, the bill had bipartisan support in the house, received unanimous backing in the senate, and was signed into law by the governor on April 2.
+With this supportive network, the bill had bipartisan support in the house, received unanimous backing in the senate, and was signed into law by the governor on April 2, 2019.

 NM Healthy Soil Program

 Based on five proven soil-health principles, the Healthy Soil Act establishes a voluntary incentives program and a robust support system.
 Land managers are offered access to soil health testing, education and training opportunities, as well as financial and technical assistance.
 Program participants learn about soil health in on-site, producer-led workshops and receive technical assistance to put these ideas into practice.
 A research component, soil health champions network and training for technical service providers round out the bill.
-Implementation on the ground is facilitated through Soil & Water Conservation Districts and other local entities, including pueblos, tribes, acequia and land grant communities.
+Implementation on the ground is facilitated through Soil & Water Conservation Districts and other local entities.
+The Healthy Soil Program explicitly enables pueblos and tribes, acequias and land-grant communities, to access funding and prioritizes small farms and ranches, young farmers, veterans, and projects that benefit disadvantaged communities.

 The New Mexico Department of Agriculture (NMDA) is tasked with executing the act, including a comprehensive soil health education package and user-friendly grant program, which was launched in August 2019.
-Demand for the Healthy Soil Program has been strong and widespread since its inception, with applications far exceeding available funds.
+Demand for the Healthy Soil Program has been strong and widespread, with applications far exceeding available funds.
 In 2020, recurring state funding to the Healthy Soil Program was secured in NMDA’s budget.
 In the 2022 legislative session, funding for the Healthy Soil Program was included in the Governor’s Food, Farm and Hunger Initiative and approved at $1,000.000 – more than double the previous amount.

-The NM Healthy Soil Working Group continues to advocate for expanded resources and additional funds for the Healthy Soil Program.
-HB 89 “The Healthy Soil Tax Refund Contribution Option” passed in April 2021 with near unanimous support, enabling any New Mexico tax paying resident who qualifies for a refund on their personal income tax return to voluntarily donate all or part of their refund to the Healthy Soil Program.
+In an effort to create additional funding sources for the Healthy Soil Program, NM Healthy Soil Working Group authored HB 89 “The Healthy Soil Tax Refund Contribution Option”.
+This bill passed in April 2021 with near unanimous support, enabling any New Mexico tax paying resident who qualifies for a refund on their personal income tax return to voluntarily donate all or part of their refund to the Healthy Soil Program.

 Endorsements